licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 After getting the example module, the composite clock, rebuilt with the 4 Redux family members, Redux, RTK, Flux and `useReducer`, it can be concluded that Redux family achieves predictable states changing despite the scale of the app but with high cost of development.
 Because of reducers processing old states and actions for new states with no side effect, states changing becomes predictable.
 Because of high coupling between reducers/stores and their actions and the modularity issue that a module can't have multiple instances with independent states by default, cost of development is high.

-Though, an interesting insight is, the 2 cons of Redux family are not basic characters of reducer-like solutions if the concept of reduce function is used differently or the default scopes of states are treated differently.

-It's undeniable that Redux family goes much further compared with MVC pattern, but it's also completely possible that a better reducer-like solution can be designed.
+Though, an interesting insight is, the 2 cons of Redux family are not basic characters of reducer-like solutions because the concept of reduce function can be used differently or the default scopes of states can be organized differently.
+It's still undeniable that Redux family goes much further compared with MVC pattern, but it's also completely possible that a better reducer-like solution can be designed.

 ## What's next

-By far, important members of Redux family have been reviewed compared with MVC pattern, which reviews reducer-like solutions, too.
+By far, important members of Redux family have been reviewed compared with MVC pattern, which reviews reducer-like solutions as a result.
 Then, in the next article, continuing to answer the question #1 in the last article, I would look into facebook's experiment of state management in React - Recoil.